riazhedayati/beautiful-jekyll/_posts/2017-08-25-monitor-southwest-flight-prices.md

 </code></pre>

-Before we run our ‘search’ command the booking window on the frontpage looks like this:
+Before we run our ‘search’ command, the booking window on the frontpage looks like this:
 ![alt text](/img/southwest/flight_input.JPG "Flight Booking Input")